KasarKalyani/Layout/README.md

 2) Run npm run dev.

-3) Will see a page with option on top to chage child card layout/ parent card layout.
+3) Will see a page with option on top to change child card layout/ parent card layout.

 4) And see the magic.